ahazem/ruby-conf-18-notes/day-1/sweat-the-small-stuff.md

 In general, I remember having a somewhat bad impression about the talk (I found the drawings to be funny, though, not very helpful).
 I went in about 10 minutes late because I was talking to a guy I met earlier during the keynote.

 The part in which I was able to focus the most was about onboarding.
-Going through his notes [here](https://icanthascheezburger.com/wordpress/?page_id=222), the talk feels much more interesting.
-I find the tips and tricks included to be really important.
+Going through his notes [here](https://icanthascheezburger.com/wordpress/?page_id=222) and the slides [here](https://www.dropbox.com/s/91mfqwroryc4oh1/sweat%20the%20small%20stuff%20plus%20notes.pdf), the talk feels much more interesting.
+I found the tips and tricks included to be really important.
 I think we are doing most of them already.
-One thing in particular I found interesting was this:
+One thing in particular I liked was:

 > "Set up 1:1s with other roles so the new hire understands how the greater team collaborates".

 ### Slides & Video

-The slides can be found [here](https://www.dropbox.com/s/pug9r1xp00bt42o/sweat%20the%20small%20stuff.pdf).
+The slides can be found [here](https://www.dropbox.com/s/91mfqwroryc4oh1/sweat%20the%20small%20stuff%20plus%20notes.pdf).
 Video can be found [here](https://confreaks.tv/videos/rubyconf2018-sweat-the-small-stuff).

 ### Q&A